DarkseidAM/trailerfin_rust/README.md

 # Optional, Required if TRAILERFIN_SHOULD_SCHEDULE is true, Defaults to 'None'
 # Cron format for scheduling the trailer generation, 6 fields: seconds, minutes, hours, day of month, month, day of week
 TRAILERFIN_SCHEDULE: "0 * * * * *"

+# The data source to use for fetching trailers.
+# Optional, Defaults to 'imdb'.
+Can be 'tmdb' or 'imdb'
+# Note: If you use 'tmdb', you must provide a valid TMDB API key in TRAILERFIN_TMDB_API_KEY.
+TRAILERFIN_DATA_SOURCE: "imdb"

+# The TMDB API key to use if TRAILERFIN_DATA_SOURCE is set to 'tmdb'.
+# Optional, Required if TRAILERFIN_DATA_SOURCE is 'tmdb', Defaults to 'None'
+# This is used to look up the external imdb ID for the movie or TV show.
+# This data is cached locally in the TRAILERFIN_CACHE_PATH directory.
+TRAILERFIN_TMDB_API_KEY: "69blahblahlolblah420"

+# Sets the internal rate limit for requests through the imdb client.
+# Optional, Defaults to '30/minute'
+TRAILERFIN_IMDB_RATE_LIMIT: "30/minute"

+# Sets the internal rate limit for requests through the tmdb client.
+# Optional, Defaults to '50/second'
+TRAILERFIN_TMDB_RATE_LIMIT: "50/second"

+# The movie folders to maintain trailers for.
+This is relative to TRAILERFIN_SCAN_PATH.
+# Required if you want movie trailers, Defaults to 'None'
+TRAILERFIN_MOVIE_FOLDERS: "Movies,Movies 4k"

+# The TV folders to maintain trailers for.
+This is relative to TRAILERFIN_SCAN_PATH.
+# Required if you want TV trailers, Defaults to 'None'
+TRAILERFIN_TV_FOLDERS: "TV Shows"
 ```

 ## Docker